MistyCommunity/Documentation/src/content/onboarding/robots/misty-ii.md

     **Front-Facing Bump Sensor Cover Placement** ![Front-Facing bump sensor cover placement](../../../assets/images/mii-front-bump-sensor-cover-replacement.jpg)
     **Rear-Facing Bump Sensor Cover Placement** ![Rear-facing bump sensor cover placement](../../../assets/images/mii-rear-bump-sensor-cover-replacement.jpg)

+## Connecting to Wi-Fi

-Now that you've connected your robot's battery, you can set up Misty's internet connection with the [Companion app](../../apps/companion-app/).
+Now that you've connected your robot's battery, you can set up Misty's internet connection with the [Companion app](../../apps/companion-app/#connecting-misty-to-bluetooth-and-wi-fi) or the [API Explorer](../../apps/api-explorer/#connecting-wifi).

 ## Charging Misty II
 There are two ways to charge Misty II.
 You can use the wireless charging pad that comes with your robot, or you can plug the power supply directly into the power port on Misty's base.

 Note that Misty does not need to be turned on during charging.
 Misty continues to use some power even when switched off, so her battery levels will drop even when she is powered down.